Undistraction/gitbook/prototype.md

 ## \_\_proto\_\_

 This internal attribute stores a _prototype object_.
 The object was given to it at construction time and is the same object referenced by the Constructor function's `prototype` attribute _delegates_ to the object's prototype object for any methods that aren't on the object itself.
+There is nothing special about this object, and it is possible to swap out this object for another.

 Note that you should never manipulate the `__proto__` \_ \_attribute in production code.